-Under direction of Faculty member, the Research Associate III performs specialized techniques within a laboratory while focusing on highly technical research relative to molecular and cellular mechanism of forebrain development.
+Under direction of a Faculty member, performs specialized techniques within a laboratory while focusing on highly technical research relative to molecular and cellular mechanisms of forebrain development.
 Primary purpose is to work closely with Principal Investigator, and other team members, to study roles of post-transcriptional events and how they are altered in neurodevelopmental disorders, such as epilepsy and autism.

 Among the key duties of this position are the following: